Restrictive covenants and non-competition clauses prevent ex-employees and contractors from doing things they are otherwise entitled to do.

-The fundamental rules of restrictive covenants have universal application to contracts which prevent people doing what they’re otherwise entitled to do: work with whoever will have them.
+The fundamental rules of restrictive covenants have universal application to contracts that prevent people doing what they’re otherwise entitled to do: work with whoever will have them.

-In the different situations they’re encountered, they apply with different emphasis on the same considerations.
+In the different situations they’re encountered, they apply with different emphasis with the same considerations.

 When Restrictive Covenants aren’t Enforceable

 When restrictive covenants aren't enforceable they’re as good as not being in the agreement at all.

 Sellers of businesses, former employees, exiting business partners and consultants can:

 - pilfer customers from the business they just left

 - engage the supply chain of the previous business